A message from the

 "mATHETES" cLASS

-Karissa Slayton teaches this class, whose Greek name means "a disciplined follower of the Master."
-The class is using Bible Studies for Life and is a multi-generational small group.
+Hanna Curtis teaches this class, whose Greek name means "a disciplined follower of the Master."
+The class is a multi-generational small group and has just begun a study through the Book of Mark.
 Their room is in the Sunday School Hall.

 "Foundation Station"